 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-I’ve been eagerly awaiting the release of the newest cutting machine and now I’m comparing the Silhouette Cameo 4 vs. Cricut Maker to figure out which cutting machine is the best.
+I’ve been eagerly awaiting the release of the newest cutting machine and now I’m comparing the Cricut vs. Silhouette to figure out which cutting machine is the best for me.

 I’m not one to try and sell someone on something they don’t want.
 But, I am always looking for the best products for making my crafts.

 I mean, why would I waste money on something that doesn’t do exactly what I need to do with the best precision and the most ease?!
 Nope.

 So, I have gotten this fantastic opportunity to check out both the Silhouette Cameo 4 (the Silhouette Cameo) and the Cricut Maker.

 I decided to share that with you and help you figure out which cutting machine to buy (if that’s what you’re planning–if you’re not planning to buy a cutting machine, this is going to be informative, but I’m not sure why you’re here…LOL!).

 Now, let’s get comparing.